hans20199/hans20199.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an research scientist at AI Lab, Samsung Research in Beijing, China.
+I am currently a research associate at AI Lab, Samsung Research in Beijing, China.
 I work on machine learning and deep learning, among which machine learning mainly includes algorithms such as random forest and support vector machines.

 ## Research interests